Election: Electoral systems

-There are many electoral methods.
-The purpose of an election may be to choose one person, such as a president, or a group, such as a committee or a parliament.
-In electing a parliament, either each of many small constituencies can elect a single representative, as in Britain; or each of a lesser number of multi-member constituencies may elect two or more representatives, as in Ireland; or multi-member districts and some single-member districts can be used; or the entire country can be treated as one "at-large" district, as in The Netherlands.
+Many electoral methods are used in the world.
+The purpose of an election may be to choose one person, such as a president, or a group of members, such as a committee or a parliament.
+In electing a parliament, either each of many small constituencies elects a single representative, as in elections to the United Kingdom parliament; or each of a lesser number of multi-member constituencies elects two or more representatives, as in Ireland; or multi-member districts and some single-member districts can be used; or the entire country can be treated as one "at-large" district, as in The Netherlands.

 In Switzerland, without the need to register, every citizen receives at home the ballot papers and information brochure for each voting (and can send it by post).
 Switzerland has a direct democracy system and votes (and elections) are organized about four times a year; here, to Berne's citizens in November 2008 about 5 national, 2 cantonal, 4 municipal referendums, and 2 elections (government and parliament of the City of Berne) to take care of at the same time.

 Different voting systems require different levels of support to be elected.
 Plurality voting (First-past-the-post voting) elects the candidate with more votes than any other single candidate.
-It does not require the winner to achieve a voting majority, to have more than half of the total votes cast.
-In First-past-the-post voting, when more than two candidates run, the winner commonly has less than half of the vote, as few as 18 percent was recorded in 2014 in Toronto.
-In Instant-runoff voting, a candidate must have a majority of votes to be elected, although presence of exhausted votes may mean that the majority at time of final count is not majority of votes cast.
+It does not require the winner to achieve a majority, to have more than half of the total votes cast.
+In First-past-the-post voting, when more than two candidates run, the winner commonly has less than half of the vote, as few as 18 percent were recorded in 2014 in Toronto.

+In Instant-runoff voting, a candidate must have a majority of votes to be elected, although presence of exhausted votes may mean that the majority at time of final count is not majority of votes cast initially.

 In STV, any candidate who takes quota (usually set at much less than half of the votes) is elected; others without quota (but with more votes than any other single candidate) may be declared elected as well.